 pnpm --filter @org/web run build

-# Skip deploy if no files in this app changed
+# Skip deploy if no files in this app or its shared deps changed.

 git diff --quiet HEAD^ HEAD -- apps/admin packages/ui